mlabuda2/nf-tower-docs/docs/datasets/overview.md

 ## Overview

-The **Datasets** functionality in Nextflow Tower allows the users to store CSV and TSV formatted files within a workspace and use those as an input one or more pipelines.
+The **Datasets** feature in Nextflow Tower allows users to store CSV and TSV formatted dataset files in a workspace, to use as an input one or more pipelines.

+In order for your pipeline to use your dataset as input during runtime, information about the dataset and file format must be included in the `input` parameters of your [pipeline-schema](/pipeline-schema/overview).
+We recommend using the nf-core tools [schema build](https://nf-co.re/tools/#pipeline-schema) feature to simplify the schema creation process.
+Commands include an option to validate and lint your schema file according to best practice guidelines from the nf-core community.

 ![](_images/datasets_listing.png)

 !!! note
-    This feature is available only in the [organization workspaces.](../orgs-and-teams/workspace-management.md).
+    This feature is only available in [organization workspaces](../orgs-and-teams/workspace-management.md).

 ## Creating a new Dataset

-To create a new dataset, please follow these steps
+To create a new dataset, follow these steps:

 1. Open the `Datasets` tab in your organization workspace.

-2. Click on `New dataset` button to open the dataset creation dialog as shown below.
+2. Select `New dataset` to open the dataset creation dialog shown below.

 ![](_images/create_dataset.png)

-3. You can enter the **Name** and **Description** fields as per the nature of your dataset.
+3. Complete the **Name** and **Description** fields using information relevant to your dataset.

-4. You can add the dataset file to your workspace using either drag and drop or by using the system file explorer dialog.
+4. You can add the dataset file to your workspace using drag-and-drop, or the system file explorer dialog.

-5. It is possible to customize the subsequent views for the dataset using `First row as header` option, to accomodate the situations where the first row contains the column names.
+5. You can customize views for the dataset using the `First row as header` option, for dataset files that use the first row for column names.

 !!! warning